LeelaChessZero/lczero-training/README.md

 # Modules
 There are a few modules I've introduced.
 I only list the apparently useful ones here.
 For reference, doubling the computation size (i.e., 40% larger embeddings or 100% more layers) seems to add 1.2% policy accuracy at 16h/256/1024dff.

 Note that the large expansion ratios of 4x in the models I report here are not as useful in larger models.
-A 1536dff out performs a 4096dff at 10x 8h/1024.
+A 1536dff outperforms a 4096dff at 10x 8h/1024.

 The main improvement is fullgen, which adds 1.2% policy accuracy to a 10x 16h/256/1024dff model.
 The other two are talking heads, which is necessary with fullgen but does not as of yet have a control condition to compare to, and DCD/dydense, which are dynamic kernel methods that both seem to add 0.5% ish policy acc at 16h/256/1024dff.
 However, DCD is faster and much more memory efficient with large embedding sizes.